-(Judges 11:31) then whatever comes out from the doors of my house to meet me when I return in peace from the Ammonites shall be the LORD's, and I will offer it up for a burnt offering."
+(Judges 11:31) whatever comes out of the door of my house to meet me when I return in triumph from the Ammonites will be the LORD's, and I will sacrifice it as a burnt offering."

 Notice Jephthah said "whatever," not "whoever."
 Jephthah sinned and made a mistake when he decided and vowed to offer a burnt offering to the LORD that was not approved of, or authorized by, but strictly forbidden by the Law of Moses.
 Burnt offerings were supposed to be made by Levitical priests according to the strict standards established by the LORD in His Law.
 [King Saul also violated the Law of God when he offered an unauthorized sacrifice and lost his dynasty (1 Samuel 13:9-14).]
 Obedient Levitical priests would never have made such an offering as Jephthah vowed to make.
 Jephthah was more influenced by the pagan burnt offerings and practices of his day than he was by the official requirements for burnt offerings by Levitical priests according to the Law of God.